oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## removeNeighbors

-Temporarily removes a list of neighbors from an IOTA node.
+Temporarily removes a list of neighbors from a node.

 :::info:
 The neighbors are added again if the IOTA node restarts.
 If you want to permanently remove the neighbors from your own node, remove their URIs from the [`NEIGHBORS`](../references/iri-configuration-options.md#neighbors) configuration option.